 Plastic ceiling tiles might look tacky when mounted on a ceiling (!) but they sure do look wonderful when added as accessories to vintage furniture.
 This two-door armoire / wardrobe was decorated with plastic ceiling tiles painted in silver that add a new dimension to the piece.

 It's interesting to see how many people are using pine planks and reclaimed wood to add a panelled wall.
 This gorgeous panelled wall in a nursery has also been given a whitewashing finish to lighten up the colour of the wood and add an interesting feature.

 While making a bed out of industrial steel pipe might sound a bit odd, you have to see these beds first.
 I think this is a brilliant way for making beds, and you never have to worry about moving them to clean underneath !

 Where your bedroom doesn't have any built-in closets or cupboards, building your own built-in cupboards allows you to custom design storage to meet with your needs and with the space available.

 Adding a headboard to your bed not only finishes off the bed, it also adds visual excitement to a bedroom and let's the bed take centre stage.
-And because every bedroom is all about the bed - let your bed shine simply by fitting a headboard that matches the style and look of your bedroom.

 Adding nailhead trim using upholstery strips and pins doesn't always come out how you would like it, so instead of applying the strips and pins to the front of your headboard - apply around the edge instead.